 All brands will have a group of customers or fans who just cannot speak highly enough of them.
 They might be friends of the company’s founders, long-time customers, or simply people who really believe in what the brand is doing and what it stands for.
 Keeping them on-side by interacting with them and replying to their tweets is the reason to track them in a Twitter list.
 They’re likely to respond incredibly positively to you, which is always great for your brand.

 This group will act as your amplifier for your great content so don’t underestimate their importance!

 From a lead generation perspective, keeping tabs on your prospective customers is probably the best value use of Twitter lists (and your time and attention!).
 Again, it’s best to keep this list private and use a range of tactics to engage with them.
 Likes, retweets, replies, and mentions are great ways stroke their ego and stay in their mind for when they’re next in the market for your services.

 Keeping up to date with your clients over social media helps keep the relationship strong and may even encourage repeat buys or upsells.
 Your customers are well and truly part of your community and they should become your online ambassadors.

 Always keep your clients in a private Twitter list so your competitors can’t go and try to poach them!

 This is an often untapped resource for small and growing brands.
 Choosing four or five brands that you really want to emulate in terms of their marketing and their business can really help guide your online presence and strategy.
 It’s very easy to be professional and a little square when it comes to your tone and content on social media so see what works for the brands you’d love to be like.

-Across these six types of account, you cover a lot of your bases in terms of your wider community.
+Across these seven types of account, you cover a lot of your bases in terms of your wider community.
 They’ll also help you better craft your social presence and marketing strategy to ensure what you’re doing stands the best chance of being effective.